sjacorg/bayanat-cli/README.md

 ## License

-This system is distributed WITHOUT ANY WARRANTY under the GNU Affero General Public License v3.0.
+This project is licensed under the GNU Affero General Public License v3.0.
+See the [LICENSE](license.txt) file for details.